-Jaimin Patel, 33 from London
+Jaimin Patel, London

 Early 2013, I noticed blood in my stool and went to see the GP.
 He did a quick rectal scan and I was sent for a blood test.
 I didn’t notice any more blood and so I didn’t chase the results until the end of the year when it flared up again.
 I went back to my GP that referred me to my local hospital for a colonoscopy, which revealed I had stage 3 bowel cancer.